Private/alternative education loans

 The application process

-A few lenders will send the loan funds to Wayne State University via paper check.
+Note: Some lenders may send loan funds to Wayne State University via paper check.
 You must endorse the check before the funds can be applied to your student account.
 We will notify you if a check is ready for endorsement.

 Private loan self-certification form